How To Choose A Box Spring? [Tips For Beginner & Pro]

 Most homeowners generally go for two height levels: a low-profile box spring of 5 inches and a standard one of 9 inches.
 With the rising popularity of high-profile deluxe pads and memory foam toppers, the average spring of 9 inches is a nice addition that makes the bed taller.

+If you’re already content with the current height of your bed, choose a low-profile box spring.
 Though it is much smaller, a 5-inch box spring still supplies similar durability and support to a 9-inch one.
 A low-profile box spring makes it easier for you to get in and out of the bed.
+Your foundation’s height will not impact the mattress’s performance.
+So, rely on the aesthetic value and your preference to make a choice.

 Size